 How Can Vision Therapy Help Post-Concussion or TBI?

-After a TBI or concussion, treatment for your sight is crucial, especially when your symptoms are serious enough to interfere with performing day-to-day-activities.
-Our vision therapists use a variety of techniques and tools, like prism glasses, to engage and challenge your eyes in different ways.
+After a TBI or concussion, treating your vision is essential — especially when symptoms interfere with daily life.
+Our vision therapists use a range of tools and techniques, like prism glasses, to engage your eyes and challenge them in new ways.
 These exercises build up your eyes’ ability to work as a team along with other parts of your body to improve coordination.

-We also utilize syntonic photo therapy — or Syntonics — which exposes your eyes to light with a special device, helping you better orient yourself, strengthen your peripheral vision, and balance your fight or flight response to lower stress.
-Each of our therapeutic methods are important to your holistic care, and will improve your physical stability, make you feel less dizzy, ease eye strain, and much more.
+We also utilize syntonic photo therapy, or Syntonics.
+This technique uses light exposure through a specialized device to strengthen peripheral vision, improve orientation, and regulate your stress response.
+Each of our therapeutic methods are important to your holistic care.
+Our goal is to help improve your physical stability, make you feel less dizzy, ease eye strain, and much more.